oauth-wg/oauth-sd-jwt-vc/draft-ietf-oauth-sd-jwt-vc.md

 ## Obtaining Public Key for Issuer-signed JWTs {#public-key-discovery-for-issuer-signed-jwts}

-A recipient of an SD-JWT VC MUST apply the following rules to obtain the public verification key for the Issuer-signed JWT:
+A recipient of an SD-JWT VC MAY use the following rules to validate that the public verification key for the Issuer-signed JWT corresponds to the `iss` value:

 - JWT Issuer Metadata: If the `iss` value contains an HTTPS URI, the recipient MUST obtain the public key using JWT Issuer Metadata as defined in (#jwt-issuer-metadata).
-- DID Document Resolution: If the `iss` value contains a DID [@W3C.DID], the recipient SHOULD retrieve the public key from the DID Document resolved from the DID in the `iss` value.
+- DID Document Resolution: If the `iss` value contains a DID [@W3C.DID], the recipient MUST retrieve the public key from the DID Document resolved from the DID in the `iss` value.
 In this case, if the `kid` JWT header parameter is present, the `kid` MUST be a relative or absolute DID URL of the DID in the `iss` value, identifying the public key.
-Support for DID Document Resolution is OPTIONAL.
 - X.509 Certificates: The recipient MUST obtain the public key from the leaf X.509 certificate defined by the `x5c`, `x5c`, or `x5t` JWT header parameters of the Issuer-signed JWT and validate the X.509 certificate chain in the following cases: